 c) Post vaccination serological testing when the infant is 9-12 months of age.
 This includes checking for HBV infection and antibody response to ensure protection from HBV.

-Report suspected cases Within ONE WEEK to the local health department
+Report suspected cases within 24 HOURS to the

-For questions or further information, please contact the perinatal hepatitis B prevention coordinator at (304) 558-5358, EXT.1.
+For questions or further information, please contact the Perinatal Hepatitis B Prevention Coordinator, Lara Sitler, at